minddistrict/gtimelog-macosx/README.rst

 - Copy ``contrib/gtimelogrc.example`` to ``$HOME/.gtimelog/gtimelogrc`` and change the
   parameters as needed.

+- Git clone this repositry as it containts the MacOS app.

 - If you are not using the ``gtimelog`` executable from ``/opt/local/bin/gtimelog`` you have to set the environment variable ``GTIMELOG_PATH`` to ``<absolute path of gtimelog directory>/bin/gtimelog``: